tonyhffong/Lint.jl/docs/messages.md

 | code   | sample message                                                                                   |
 | :----: | :---------------                                                                                 |
 | **E1** | *Parsing Error*
+| E100   | expression not allowed in this context (the exact error message will be more specific about which expression is not allowed and where)
+| E101   | this expression must be a T
 | E111   | failed to parse
 | E112   | incomplete expression
 | E121   | Lint does not understand the expression